 For updated information on our activities, please see the Home page.

-The Augusta Bird Club also promotes avian education and information through regular monthly meeting programs, as well as programs to local groups, schools and organizations by club volunteers.
-Recently scheduled didactic "birding classes" have been offered and well attended.
-For many years the club has sponsored area youth to attend Nature Camp in nearby Vesuvius, Virginia.
+The Augusta Bird Club also promotes avian education and disseminates information about wildlife conservation through regular monthly meeting programs, as well as programs to local groups, schools and organizations by club volunteers.
+The annual Earth Day events, Riverfest in Waynesboro, and "Kites 'n Kritters" are some examples of these.
+We also built and maintain an informational kiosk on Bell's Lane, one of our favorite places to look for birds.
+Our club annually cleans up to maintain its natural beauty.
+Scheduled didactic "birding classes" offered in the past have been well attended.
+For many years the club has sponsored area youth, enabling them to attend Nature Camp in nearby Vesuvius, Virginia.

 Membership in the Augusta Bird Club is open to all.